How to Choose the Best Online Concert Platform [2024 Update]

 One way that many promoters, bands, and event companies are overcoming these roadblocks is by live streaming concerts over the internet.
 To bring these online concerts and music festivals to life, a video streaming solution with a specific set of tools and features is a must.

 In this post, we’re going to cover why live streaming a concert is a little bit different from streaming live events.
-From there, we will discuss 7 features to look for in an online concert streaming platform.
-Once you’re equipped with the information you need to choose one for your own broadcasting, we will compare some of the best live streaming platforms for musicians on the market.
+From there, we will discuss seven features to look for in an online concert streaming platform.
+We’ll compare the live streaming capabilities and pricing of some virtual concert streaming software on the market to equip you with the information you need to choose one for your own broadcasting.

 Table of Contents